actions/importer-labs/circle_ci/readme.md

-# CircleCI to Actions migrations powered by GitHub Actions Importer
+# CircleCI migrations powered by GitHub Actions Importer

 The instructions below will guide you through configuring a GitHub Codespace environment that will be used in subsequent labs that demonstrate how to use GitHub Actions Importer to migrate CircleCI pipelines to GitHub Actions.